Best for Hotter Climates

 However, this A/C is a bit on the louder side and definitely is a bit liberal in its energy consumption.
-It also is one of the more expensive models, retailing in the neighborhood of $400.
-Despite these flaw, it is a solid option for those that want maximum cooling power and live in the more temperate climate zones.
+It also is one of the more expensive models.
+Despite these flaws, it is a solid option for those that want maximum cooling power and live in the more temperate climate zones.

 Read Full Review: LG LP1215GXR